donnachaforde/donnachaforde.github.io/README.md

 # donnachaforde.github.io
 Donnacha's homepage on GitHub

-I'm working on how best to organize this but I'm trying to pull bits n' pieces across several repos togheter here.
+I'm working on how best to organize this but I'm trying to pull bits n' pieces across several repos together here.

 ## Code & Scipts
 Here are public repos that are in a presentable form.